Public hearings

 Learn more

-Department hearings typically fall into one of three categories: needs and desires hearings, appeal hearings, or disciplinary hearings.
+Department hearings typically fall into one of three categories: licensing hearings, appeal hearings, or disciplinary hearings.
 Learn more about each below.

-Most of the Department's hearings are needs and desires hearings, which are required for liquor, cabaret, or marijuana business license applications.
-Sometimes needs and desires hearings can also be required for transfers of location, major modifications of a licensed premises, or new ownership.
+Most of the Department's hearings are licensing hearings, which are required for certain liquor, cabaret, or marijuana business license applications.
+A licensing hearing can be set at the Director's discretion for certain new license types of for transfers of location, major modifications of a licensed premises, or new ownership of an existing license.

 Appeal Hearings